berdal84/nodable/HOW-TO-BUILD.md

     - Under linux `pkg-config` and `libgtk-3-dev` are required. (ex. for Ubuntu: `sudo apt-get install pkg-config libgtk-3-dev`)
       Below, are all the commands to clone, configure, and build nodable from sources.

-_*: no help is available here for that particular subject_
+_*no help is available here for that particular subject_

 ## Build commands